Knguyen-dev/cs-notes/programming/languages/ASM/RISCV/1_arithmetic.md

 ```s
 li rd, imm32 # rd = imm32
 ```
-We can go more indepth on how this works.
+We can go more in-depth on how this works.

 We know `addi` (affects lower 12 bits) and `lui` (affects upper 20 bits), and working together they can be used to store 32 bit immediates into a register.